dgikonyo/alx-system_engineering-devops/0x00-shell_basics/README.md

 4. 3-listfiles - script to display current directory contents in a long format
 5. 4-listmorefiles - script to display current directory contents, including hidden files (starting with .).
 Use the long format.
 6. 5-listfilesdigitonly - Display current directory contents.
+7. 6-firstdirectory - script that creates a directory named my_first_directory in the /tmp/ directory